Shingles

 Treat Symptoms

-Even if you cannot take the antiviral treatment, other medications can help manage pain, rash, and other symptoms.
+Even if you cannot take antiviral medication, other treatments can help manage symptoms.
 These include:

 • Pain relievers